meekyphotos/whosonfirst2pgsql/README.md

 |--schema value              |Use PostgreSQL schema SCHEMA for all tables, indexes, and functions in the pgsql output (default is no schema, i.e. the public schema is used). (default: "public")|
 |--help, -h                  |show help (default: false)|

+### RELEASES
+Releases are available for both Linux and Windows